cmccarthy1/docs/docs/ml/automl/index.md

 2. [FRESH](../toolkit/ml/fresh) based feature extraction and model production

-Over time the functionality available and the problems which can be solved using this library will be extended to include;
+Over time the functionality available and the problems which can be solved using this library will be extended to include:

 -   Time-series use-cases and architectures
 -   Natural Language Processing frameworks